systemd/mkosi/mkosi/resources/mkosi.md

   root or `/usr` partition along with its Verity partition and unified kernel.

+`SysupdateNaming=`, `--sysupdate-naming`

+: The naming of Unified Kernel Images (UKIs) within `/boot/EFI` and the saved UKI binary artifact will be in the format `ImageId_ImageVersion.efi` when enabled.
+This is useful when used with `systemd-sysupdate` which requires the version to be stored in the UKI binary name.
+Requires `ImageId=` and `ImageVersion=` to be specified.
+Has no effect when a UKI is not generated.

 `RepartDirectories=`, `--repart-dir=`

 : Paths to directories containing systemd-repart partition definition